criminal defense and complex civil litigation in DC, Virginia, and federal courts

 Whether by trial or pretrial settlement, Ed fiercely and zealously works to achieve the best outcome for each client.

-Criminal investigations, especially in federal court and D.C.
-Superior Court, begin long before an arrest is made.
+Criminal investigations, especially in federal court , D.C.
+Superior Court, and Virginia courts begin long before an arrest is made.
 During the investigative phase of a case or before the return of any formal charge, a great opportunity is presented for your attorney to help you try to avoid a criminal charge.
 An attorney might be able to convince the prosecutor to decline to proceed, or to proceed with less serious charges.

 Ungvarsky Law strives to provide you with the best outcome before charges are filed.
 Services include representing witnesses at the pre-charge investigation and grand jury stages of a case and seeking the return of any seized assets.